 - Time limits on fatal accident at work claims

 - What damages can I claim for when making a claim?

 A fatal accident at work relates to any incident that has happened in the workplace and caused someone to lose his or her life as a consequence.
-The person may have passed away instantly or he/she may have died later in hospital due to their injuries.
+The person may have passed away instantly, or he/she may have died later in hospital due to their injuries.
 But the victim’s family could still claim for fatal accident at work compensation.

 The UK Government has released figures regarding workplace deaths in the UK.
-According to RIDDOR, there were 144 workers killed in the 2020/21 period.
+According to RIDDOR, there were 142 workers killed in the 2020/21 period.
 Any of those could potentially result in a fatal accident at work claims.
 The graphs below have been sourced via the HSE Gov UK website:

 Those who want to make fatal accident claims personal injury must fall into one of the following categories:

 - A dependent of the deceased